freedomofpress/dangerzone/BUILD.md

 ```
 brew install python@3.7 create-dmg graphicsmagick imagemagick
 ```

-Download and install Python 3.9.0 from https://www.python.org/downloads/release/python-379/.
-I downloaded `python-3.7.9-macosx10.9.pkg`.
-(PyInstaller does not support the latest version of Python yet.)

 If you don't have it already, install poetry (`pip3 install --user poetry`).
 Then install dependencies: